AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Data synchronization/Use MongoShake to implement one-way synchronization between ApsaraDB for MongoDB replica
         set instances.md

 -   false

 |`incr_sync.executor.insert_on_dup_update = false`|
 |incr\_sync.conflict\_write\_to|Specifies whether to record conflicting documents if data write conflicts occur during the synchronization.
-Valid values: -   none: does not record conflict documents.
+Valid values: -   none: Conflict documents are not recorded.
--   db: writes conflict logs to the mongoshake\_conflict database.
+-   db: Conflict logs are written to the mongoshake\_conflict database.
--   sdk: writes conflict logs to an SDK.
+-   sdk: Conflict logs are written to an SDK.

 |`incr_sync.conflict_write_to = none`|
 |incr\_sync.executor.majority\_enable|Specifies whether to enable the majority write feature in the destination ApsaraDB for MongoDB instance.
 Valid values: -   true
 -   false

-**Note:** The majority write feature compromises the performance.
+**Note:** The majority write feature may compromise the performance.

 |`incr_sync.executor.majority_enable = false`|

+## FAQ

+For frequently asked questions about MongoShake, visit [FAQ](https://github.com/alibaba/MongoShake/wiki/FAQ).